Pune Metro: Line 1 (Purple Line)

-The construction officially commenced on May 2017.
+The construction officially commenced in May 2017.
 The maintenance depot for this line will be located near the Range Hills station on the land acquired from the College of Agriculture.
 The 5.09 km long underground section of Purple Line from Agriculture College to Swargate is being carried out in two packages: 1.
 Agriculture college to Budhwar Peth; 2.
 Budhwar Peth to Swargate.
 Mahametro has invited separate tenders for these two packages each involving the design and construction of the stations and associated tunnels.
 The following firms submitted bids: L&T, Tata Projects-Gulermark JV, Shanghai Tunnel Engineering, J Kumar and Afcons.
 The underground station at Swargate will be a part of a multimodal transit hub integrating intra- and inter-city bus services run by PMPML and MSRTC, autorickshaws, as well as parking facility for private vehicles.
 The project is being undertaken by MahaMetro on a PPP basis at a cost of ₹1600 crore.
 In August 2018, J Kumar Infraprojects was awarded the contract for the hub.
 In April 2018, MahaMetro began construction in the Kharalwadi and Morwadi area on the elevated stretch of the line between PCMC Bhavan and Range Hills.
 For the construction, the barricades on the newly built BRTS lane were removed.
 MahaMetro claimed it to be temporary and revealed that an earlier plan to construct the pillars on the footpath was dropped due to utility lines running below the surface.
 However, the PCMC conducted trials on the BRTS route in April 2018 and intended to launch services soon and therefore ordered MahaMetro to stop construction.
 As a result, MahaMetro revised the alignment in May 2018, one year after construction began on the line.